5 Times Fiona Bruce's Question Time Debut Utterly Skewered Pretty Much Everyone

-Inevitably, Brexit was the primary topic of discussion on the first show since the Christmas break, and Bruce was praised for pressing guests on Theresa May’s deal, the Conservative Leave strategy, and alleged Labour electioneering over the EU.
+Inevitably, Brexit was the primary topic of discussion on the first show, and Bruce was praised for pressing guests on Theresa May’s exit deal, the Conservative Brexit strategy, and alleged Labour electioneering.

 Two guests in particular took a bit of a bruising – Labour’s Emily Thornberry and Tory MP James Cleverly.